 Removing your pubic hair can also increase your risk of catching herpes and other sexually transmitted diseases.
 This is because the sensitive pubis is left with small cuts where viruses and bacteria can get into your skin.

 Can I use a hair removal cream on my pubic area?

-What will happen if you pluck your pubic hair?
+What happens if I pluck my pubic hair?

-Is it normal to have a lot of hair down there?
+Is it normal to have a lot of hair around my vagina?